Klipper3d/klipper/docs/Packaging.md

 Klipper uses a C module to handle some kinematics calculations more quickly.
 This module needs to be compiled at packaging time to avoid introducing a runtime dependency on a compiler.
-To compile the C module, run `python2 klippy/chelper/__init__.py`.
+To compile the C module, run `~/klippy-env/bin/python -V klippy/chelper/__init__.py`.

 ## Compiling python code